 There’s lots of wonderful places to stay in Ireland — from B&Bs to castles to hotels and hostels.

-If you’re even teasing the idea of staying in Castle (I know, the ultimate fairytale dream) then you’re looking at around $200-$600 a night for the higher end, luxury castles.
-While I haven’t had the pleasure of living out my princess alter ego, I did learn a lot about how to travel cheaply.
-But honestly, I think Ireland is a fantastic place to splurge on accommodations if you can afford to.
+If you’re even teasing the idea of staying in a castle (I know: the ultimate fairytale dream) then you’re looking at around $200-$600 a night for the higher end, luxury castles.
+Honestly, I think Ireland is a fantastic place to splurge on accommodations if you can afford to.

-I always like to share which accommodation I stayed in on my travels, as well as recommend alternatives when mine weren’t so wonderful.
+I always like to share the accommodation I stayed in on my travels, as well as recommend alternatives when mine weren’t so wonderful.
 Everywhere I recommend below has excellent reviews and offers great value for money.

 Here’s my list of my favourite accommodation options in Ireland: